E-prescribing bounces back after hurricanes only if infrastructure does too

 Recovery took much longer after the third, Hurricane Maria, most likely as a result of long-lasting power outages, researchers report in Health Affairs.

-The cases of hurricanes Harvey and Irma demonstrate the importance of switching from paper records to electronic, said the study’s lead author, Jamie Smith, principle researcher and statistician at Surescripts, LLC, a company that links physicians, insurers and pharmacies through transmission of electronic health records.
+The cases of hurricanes Harvey and Irma demonstrate the importance of switching from paper records to electronic, said the study’s lead author, Jaime Smith, principle researcher and statistician at Surescripts, LLC, a company that links physicians, insurers and pharmacies through transmission of electronic health records.

 Hurricane Katrina, which hit the U.S. Gulf Coast in August 2005, was a good example of how vulnerable paper records could make the healthcare system, Smith said.
-During that hurricane, many paper records were destroyed, leaving patients without easy access to medication refills or their medical histories.
+During that hurricane, many paper records were destroyed, leaving patients without easy access to medication refills or their medication histories.

 To see if electronic records have improved access to medications and medical information in the aftermath of natural disasters, Smith and a colleague analyzed prescription-related records kept by Surescripts from areas directly affected by the three 2017 storms.

-The new study looked at the numbers of e-prescriptions and requests for medical histories by pharmacies, emergency departments and other providers before, during and after the storms in the areas affected.
+The new study looked at the numbers of e-prescriptions and requests for medication histories by pharmacies, emergency departments and other providers before, during and after the storms in the areas affected.
 Overall, they covered the period from August 7, 2017 through May 17, 2018.

 For each area, the study team established what the typical level of e-prescribing activity was by looking at transactions during the six business days before the storm, and then tracking activity for as long as it took to return to normal levels.